 Your first step is to make sure that all your vent gates are open and flowing.
 Your vents gates can usually be found on the floor or on the wall.
 Your vent gates are responsible for letting the heat into a specific room.

 If you think of your ductwork like a channel of rivers, your vent gates are the mouth of the river.
 Sometimes these vent gates can become blocked – either because of furniture or because the gate is closed.
 Just make sure that the gate has plenty of space around it – to let the air flow freely.
+Over a long time, your ducts might need a proper air duct cleaning, just make sure with your local professionals.

 Another issue that may be contributing to uneven heat distribution is that your heating system isn’t the right size for your home.
 If your heating system doesn’t have the capacity to heat the square footage, or the floor plan, of your home, there is a good chance that you need a new unit or a second heating unit.